Dental Implants Lakewood

 Breaking Bad Habits

 One of the quickest ways to damage your dental implants in Lakewood is to continue practicing bad habits.
-Smoking, using tobacco products, nail-biting, chewing on pens and pencils, eating ice, and using your teeth to open packages can damage your implants and result in more serious dental injuries if you’re not careful.
+Smoking, using tobacco products, nail-biting, chewing on pens and pencils, eating ice, and using your teeth to open packages can damage your implants and result in more serious injuries if you’re not careful.
 Finding cessation groups or resources to help you quit or keeping sugar-free chewing gum in your pocket are great ways to curb the temptation of these bad habits and better protect your smile.

-Protecting our Dental Implants
+Protecting Your Dental Implants

 Your implant dentist in Lakewood is a great ally if you need a customized mouthguard.
 Whether you enjoy playing sports or suffer from bruxism (teeth grinding) at night, we can create a custom-made oral appliance that you can wear while on the field or in bed that will protect your teeth from injury.
-A sudden fall or continuous grinding of your upper and lower teeth can wear away at natural tooth enamel and cause breaks or chips in your implant restoration.
+A sudden fall or continuous grinding of your upper and lower teeth can wear away natural tooth enamel and cause breaks or chips in your implant restoration.
 By wearing a protective mouthguard over your upper teeth, you will be doing your mouth a favor and keeping your natural teeth and dental implants safe from potential damage.

 Scheduling Regular Dental Checkups

-No matter how many teeth you have replaced with dental implants in Lakewood, it’s important that you keep your regular dental checkups and cleanings.
+No matter how many teeth you have replaced with dental implants, it’s important that you keep your regular dental checkups and cleanings.
 These visits allow your dentist to carefully review your soft oral tissues, natural teeth, and customized restorations and prosthetics.
 Regular appointments can be extremely effective at ensuring the longevity of your new smile and give us the chance to make any adjustments or recommendations should minor or major problems arise.

 Dental Implant FAQs